proxer/ProxerLibJava/README.md

 ## Working on the library

 Recommended development environment is [IntelliJ IDEA](https://www.jetbrains.com/idea/).<br>
-As this project uses [Lombok](https://projectlombok.org/), you will also need the plugin.
-Remember to turn on annotation processing to make compilation work correctly.
+Make sure to run `./gradlew build` before importing, so the IDE can pick up generated code.

 ## Dependencies

-This library highly relies on [Retrofit](https://github.com/square/retrofit) and [OkHttp](http://square.github.io/okhttp/) by [Square](https://github.com/square) for the network communication.<br>
+This library is written in [Kotlin](https://kotlinlang.org/) and highly relies on [Retrofit](https://github.com/square/retrofit) and [OkHttp](http://square.github.io/okhttp/) by [Square](https://github.com/square) for the network communication.<br>
 Moreover it uses [Moshi](https://github.com/square/moshi) for response parsing.

 ## Contributions and contributors